 You might also want to ask how often they achieve their sellers' asking price.
 If they rarely achieve the asking price, maybe you should take their valuation of your home with a pinch of salt?
 A reputable estate agent should be willing to share this information with you.

 - Ready, willing and able clause: This clause means you will have to pay the agent for finding you a buyer, even if you cannot go through with the sale for some reason.
 Most experts would advise against this.

 - Handwritten changes on the contract: This can be a way of bolting on hidden fees or penalties for terminating the contract.

-- Being signed up to in-house services: This could be provision of your energy performance certificate, or using the agent’s preferred conveyancer.
+- Being signed up for in-house services: This could be the provision of your EPC or using the agent’s preferred conveyancer.
 The latter may not be your best option.

-- Professional photos: Good photos of your property should be included in the commission, so being expected to pay extra should not be necessary.
+- Professional photos: Good photos of your property should be included in the commission, you should not have to pay extra.

 - For sale sign – usually found nailed to the from =t wall these should be included.
 The agent should certainly not charge for this – it is free advertising for them and they would rather you have one than not.

 Your relationship with your estate agent will last many months.
 You are working towards the same ends and your interests should be aligned.

 It is critical that you both like and trust your agent throughout the process.
 Don’t be scared to ask questions before you instruct, as the agent you ultimately choose to go with could make or break your sale.